Mostyshche: Recently

 In 1989 the gasification of the village was carried out, and the road was asphalted.
 A village council was formed in 1990.

 In 1994 a new symbolic grave for the fighters for the freedom of Ukraine was erected.
 A monument to Taras Shevchenko was built in 1996 with public donations.
 Many efforts for this were made by its creator, the artist and a teacher Mykhailo Tymchyshyn.

-In the village is buried Ukrainian soldier Yuri Pukish, who was killed August 29, 2015, near the city of Shchastia in Luhansk (during the Russo-Ukrainian War).
+In the village is buried Ukrainian soldier Yuri Pukish, who was killed August 29, 2015, near the city of Shchastia in Luhansk during the Russo-Ukrainian War.

 Church

 For the first time the church of St. Nicholas is mentioned in 1684 with no indication of the date of construction.

 In the minutes of Lviv and Halych-Kamianets' dioceses from 1740–1755 the Mostyshche church was described as a new wooden building, built by the local pastor in 1728 with the support of parishioners.
 The parish consisted of 36 parish house owners.

 The new wooden church was built in 1870 with the efforts of the local pastor.
 The original paintings in the interior of the church were covered with new ones in the 1930s.

 In 1914, there were five bells in the bell tower, which were taken away at the beginning of the war for remelting for military needs.
 In 1918, when the West Ukrainian People's Republic was proclaimed, the parishioners ordered 5 new bells in Kalush foundry of Fel'chynsky brothers.
 However, with the new war, the bells were again taken for military needs, only one savvy peasant replaced the biggest church bell with the school bell, hiding the church bell to return it after the war.

 After the Ukrainian Greek Catholic Church was banned in 1946, the pastor Hnat Hunkevych was repressed, and the church was taken by the Russian Orthodox Church.
-However, with the weakening of the communist regime pressure, the parish villagers at the general meeting in 1990 voted to return to the Ukrainian Greek Catholic Church.
+However, with the weakening of the Communist regime pressure, the parish villagers at the general meeting in 1990 voted to return to the Ukrainian Greek Catholic Church.
 Now the church is a monument of local architecture № 775 in the use of the community of the Ukrainian Greek Catholic Church.
 Sixteenth and seventeenth-century books have been collected and preserved during the years of the community's existence.

 Leisure

 In the village Mostyshche works the People's House, where there is a library and a museum.
-There is also a children's playground near the Peoples House, which was built in 2012.
+There is also a children's playground near the People's House, which was built in 2012.
 The youth of the village actively participates in the village life.
 At the People's House there are hobby groups.
 Namely the amateur folk choreographic collective "Malva", the vocal collective "Kalynon'ka" and the church choir.
 A bell tower near the church of St. Nicholas in the Mostyshche village was built in 2013.
 Temple feasts are on May 22 and December 19.